LaaS, PaaS, CaaS, IaaS, FaaS, and SaaS

 The First Things To Look Out for With SaaS

 Using SaaS isn’t without its risks.
 SaaS services are outside of your control.
-You will have to place trust in your SaaS provider's ability to manage your software.
+You will have to trust your SaaS provider's ability to manage your software.

 IaaS takes the hardware and operating system benefits of PaaS and combines them with the web-based software benefits of SaaS.
 This then becomes an all-encompassing, serverless computing option for users.